First Order (Star Wars): Starfleet

 The First Order's TIE fighters, designated TIE/fo, are more advanced than the old Empire's TIE/ln model, and show greater concern for unit stamina and survivability.
 The First Order's Special Forces use a more heavily armed two-man TIE/sf variant.
 Visually, their color scheme is reversed from the old Imperial design: the Empire's TIE fighters have black solar panels on a light grey metal body frame, while the First Order TIE fighters have white solar panels on a dark metal frame.

 The Last Jedi also introduces a new starfighter element to the First Order fleet, the TIE silencer superiority fighter.
-Much as TIE interceptors were the next generation fighter starting to phase out the original Imperial TIE fighters, TIE silencers are a next-generation fighter given only to the most elite units.
+Much as TIE interceptors were the next generation fighter starting to phase out the original Imperial TIE fighters, TIE silencers are heavily inspired by the Empire's TIE Defender and assigned only to the most elite units.
 Visually they somewhat resemble a cross between a TIE interceptor and Darth Vader's TIE Advanced x1 prototype, being wider and more elongated, while boasting heavier weapons and shields to be able to face X-wings head-on.
 Their technical designation is "TIE/vn" (because in earlier drafts, the ship was called "TIE vendetta").
 Kylo Ren pilots his own personal TIE silencer in The Last Jedi, which he uses to assault the Resistance ship, the MC85 Star Cruiser Raddus.

 In The Rise of Skywalker, another new TIE is introduced, the TIE whisper.
-This fighter is similar to the TIE silencer but has a spherical hull more in line with typical TIE lines.
-Kylo Ren uses the TIE whisper as his personal craft in The Rise of Skywalker, using two ships in his pursuit of both Palpatine and Rey; both ships used are destroyed by Rey.
+This model comes in two variants, with either solar collectors resembling those of a TIE interceptor or those of a TIE fighter.
+The latter model is introduced during Poe Dameron's mission to the Sinta Glacier Colony, while Kylo Ren uses former as his personal craft in The Rise of Skywalker, using two ships in his pursuit of both Palpatine and Rey; both ships used are destroyed by Rey.

+Other Star Wars media depicts more TIE variants in use by the First Order.
+Star Wars Resistance introduces a TIE interceptor variant designated TIE/ba, known as the TIE Baron.
+The series also introduces a TIE bomber variant designated TIE/se.
+The older TIE/sa bomber previously used by the Galactic Empire also saw service and was designated the First Order bomber.
+Other variants include the TIE/es assault shuttle, and a variant of the TIE/rb "Brute" heavy starfighter used previously by the Empire.